NatalieMonique111/explore/README.md

 # Explore Our World

-End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
-The project has a basic interface that fetches data from a single table in the database, and allows you to add rows to that table.
+Explore Our World is a React app backed by an Express API server, persisting data from a PostgreSQL database populated with UNESCO world heritage site data.
+The project has a basic interface that fetches images, if available, from a Flickr API.

 [See the app in action](https://explore-our-world.herokuapp.com/).

-## Prerequisites
+## To Use Locally

 ### Docker